QilabGitHub/CRISPR-TO/README.md

-This is the code repo for paper *Programmable Control of Spatial Transcriptome in Live Cells and Neurons*
+This is the code repo for manuscript: *Programmable Control of Spatial Transcriptome in Live Cells and Neurons*